Him We Proclaim to the World

 Denise and Luke (along with their mission organization, SIM) are convinced that no one should live and die without hearing God’s good news.
 By God’s grace, they want to help make disciples of the Lord Jesus Christ in communities where He is least known.
 They live in Chiang Mai, Thailand and serve on the leadership team of SIM Thailand.
 The SIM Thailand team’s mission is “[To see] the unreached of Thailand authentically respond to the gospel and be discipled into biblically-based, community-transforming churches that engage in mission.
 Our mission is to make disciples where He is not yet known.”
 It is likely that up to 99% of Thai people have never heard the Gospel clearly even once.
 Many communities have no churches.

 Luke has been a member of Cross Park Church since it was planted.
 He has been with SIM since 2009 and lived in Asia since 2015.
 There, he met Denise, also a missionary, and they were married in 2017.
-They have a daughter named Leigh and a son named Gerald.
+They have three children.
 In 2019, they made the difficult decision to leave the country in which they were serving because of persecution.
 In consultation with Cross Park Church, they decided to move to Thailand to continue to minister among unreached people.

-T. and B. have served with Cru for 9 years, stateside and abroad.
+Tyler and Brooke have served with Cru for 9 years, stateside and abroad.
 They currently serve in the Charlotte Metro area, with a focus on UNC-Charlotte and Catawba College.
-Cru’s mission is to Win lost students to Christ, to Build them up in their faith, and to Send them out as Christ-centered laborers.
+Cru’s mission is to Win lost students to Christ, to Build them up in their faith, and to send them out as Christ-centered laborers.
 Evangelism and discipleship are the heartbeat of their ministry.
-The Charlotte team is committed to praying for and sending students to East Asia to further the gospel there as well, and T. and B. enjoy playing an intricate role in serving this country.
+The Charlotte team is committed to praying for and sending students to East Asia to further the gospel there as well, and Tyler and Brooke enjoy playing an intricate role in serving this country.
 They currently have one son and one daughter.

 Curtis and Marisa S.